Best Serger | Top 10 Sergers for Sewing Clothes

 Baby Lock Celebrate Serger

-The Baby Lock Celebrate is a comparable serger in features (and price) to the Juki MO-1000 above.
-It still has the all important air threading feature for the loopers and an easy needle threading system.
-It stitches at
+The Baby Lock Celebrate is comparable in features (and price) to the Juki MO-1000 above.
+It still has the all-important air threading feature for the loopers and an easy needle threading system.
+This is no regular sewing machine.

-One difference between the Baby Lock Celebrate and the Baby Lock Accolade above is that the Celebrate does not have auto adjusting tension.
+One difference between the Baby Lock Celebrate and the Baby Lock Accolade above is that the Celebrate does not have auto-adjusting tension.
 However, it does have easily adjustable dials at the front of the machine to make adjustments.
-Get more info on this sewing machine or purchase it HERE.

 9. Bernette Funlock B44